Neural-Systems-at-UIO/LocaliView/Docs/WebAlign.rst

    * - **Button**
      - **Function**
-   * -   Segmentation/Template
+   * -   Pan/Rotate step
-     -   Allow to switch between visualisation of the atlas segmentation or the atlas template
+     -   Allow to change step size for pan or rotate functions
    * -   Overlay Slider
      -   Opacity of the atlas overlay, when fully opaque, it becomes an outline
    * -   Overlay color
      -   The outline color
    * -   Filmstrip slider and color
      -   The above settings, applied to the filmstrip
+   * -   Segmentation/Template
+     -   Allow to switch between visualisation of the atlas segmentation or the atlas template
    * -   Undo
      -   Undo the current alignment to the last stored position
    * -   Redo